kesslerlib/kessler/README.md

 ## Documentation and roadmap

-To get started, follow the Jupyter notebooks in the [notebooks](https://github.com/kesslerlib/kessler/-/tree/master/notebooks) folder.
+To get started, follow the documentation examples.

-The upcoming version of Kessler will inclue the probabilistic programming model of conjunctions, which is excluded from this initial release.

 ## Authors